zulurepublic/zulu-passport/README.md

 ### Passport

 The Passport is the place where people can manage their claims and keys.
-The following purposes of keys exist so far they all come with additional rights that will be explained in the following:
+Keys are in many cases your ethereum addresses, but could also be other types of public keys.
+There exist different functions in the passport contract for adding/removing/getting keys that are explained in the [Documentation](https://github.com/zulurepublic/zulu-passport/wiki/).
+The following purposes of keys exist so far, they all come with additional rights that will be explained in the following:

 -   `IS_OWNER` = 1; //This is the address (key) that the passport is identified with.
 It can't be replaced and a second one cannot be added.
 Actions taken by this key should be treated as having been made by this passport contract and claims on the passport should be taken into account as necessary.

 -   `IS_KEY_MANAGER` = 2; //Keys with this purpose can add and remove other key purposes.